pcrain/slippc/README.md

   * Make analyzer more robust (meta-analysis for multiple replays, full support for Ice Climbers, etc.)

 ## Credits
-  * Fizzi, for creating Slippi in the first place and for writing the node.js code as a reference for how to parse and analyze the .slp files
+  * [Fizzi](https://github.com/JLaferri), for creating Slippi in the first place and for writing the node.js code as a reference for how to parse and analyze the .slp files
+  * [Nikki](https://github.com/NikhilNarayana), for substantial work on Slippi and help answering several questions related to the Slippi code base
-  * Andrew Epstein, for helping debug and fix a number of crashes
+  * [Andrew Epstein](https://github.com/andrew-epstein), for helping debug and fix a number of crashes
+  * [melkor](https://github.com/hohav), for the original idea to shift replays to a columnar representation for better compression

 ## References
   * [Project Slippi's main GitHub page](https://github.com/project-slippi/project-slippi)